rishusingh022/web-devlopment/README.md

 # web devlopment
-this is in reference with cs50 lectures of webdevopment usingh python on youtube
+This is in reference with cs50 course web-devopment usingh python and javascript on youtube